nkurien/FYP-MLEvaluator/diary/FYP_Diary.md

 Having read more about normalisation, handling categorical data and missing data - I think it would be wise to delay this until after the review.
 I could try and quickly hash something together that works, but I do feel that I need to thoroughly research and plan this implementation out in such a way that they're integrated with model models smoothly.

 For KNN, there's a chance that I may need to implement a new distance measure such as Hamming Distance or Jaccard Distance to handle categorical data sufficiently, without making misleading effects to the distance between samples.

+### 29th November
+I've managed to add various test suites to thoroughly check edge cases for the functionality implemented thus far.
+Doing this helped me notice gaps in my exception handling when passing values around - such as in K-folds and train-test-split when specifying the size of the fold or split.

+### 30th November
+Today I finally had my third meeting with my supervisor.
+It went smoothly and my supervisor seems satisfied with my progress thus far.
+I managed to clarify doubts I had about the following:

+- Handling missing and categorical data:
+  - For missing feature data, it's usually find to remove the entire sample for that instance.
+As long as there's enough data samples to make training sufficient.
+  - I asked about implementing an encoder to handle nominal and ordinal data, this seemed like a suitable idea.
+  - I asked about how this may affect the distance function in KNN, and if nominal data could be handled correctly, if I should using Hamming, Jaccard or Cosine function as an alternative.
+He suggested I keep trying with Euclidean as this should work okay with the situations I'm dealing with.
+He reminded me to just try it before I doubt the implementation.

+- He cleared up misunderstandings I had about other performance metrics besides accuracy - such as the difference between Precision and Recall, and using the F1 score.
+I think I could quickly calculate these with the implementation I have so far.
+He also reminded me that I can find the variance of my model by analysing the range of accuracy values I find during K-Folds Cross-Validation.
+- Hyperparameter Tuning - I asked about the procedure of finding the ideal hyperparameters of KNN and Trees, i.e. the number of neighbours K for KNN and the maximum depth of the tree constructed.
+He reminded me to avoid data snooping, which I seemed to be doing in Notebook 6.
+I need to keep the test set separated and utilise a validation set for this.
+- He emphasised that it's very important that there's some form of data normalisation for KNN, as it's rather distance-sensitive.
+This may have explained unusually low values I was getting for the optimum k-value on large datasets such as ionosphere (though perhaps this is the curse of dimensionality in effect).

+Following the meeting, I immediately implemented a MinMaxScaler so that I have some form of data normalisation I can use to handle misaligned data ranges, particularly for KNN.
+I will need to correct my hyperparameter tuning procedure too.
+Overall in project development, I have built a pretty strong foundation for me to use for Term 2.
+I just need to show the results found on the three datasets I've chosen - iris, ionosphere and banknote authentication.
+Right now, my priority is putting the presentation and report together - this needs more urgent work.